Feature First

 “What if I really was someone else, someone beautiful and powerful…but that’s just fantasy, kid stuff.”

 The film’s central theme is about self-identity, which is not exclusive to the queer experience, but the way the theme is portrayed in the film is explicitly trans.
 I Saw the TV Glow is a film that many queer adolescents can resonate with, and one that may leave cis audiences unaffected.
 In the film, Owen very clearly has gender dysphoria.
 He speaks in a high, squeaky voice, walks with his shoulders slumped, and his head down, and keeps to himself.
-It’s something many pre-/non-transition trans people, including myself, have gone through.
+It’s something many pre-/non-transition trans people have gone through.

 After the self-discovery phase and coming to terms with inner identity, there’s a period that many trans people go through in which they aren’t sure how to craft an external identity for themselves.
 Either they can’t come out and transition due to societal circumstances or there’s an element of imposter syndrome or any other number of reasons.
 This film perfectly encapsulates that feeling of trying to fit in when you’re not even sure how you fit into your own skin.
 It’s not a feeling that the majority of cisgender people are familiar with.